dpantelaios/Bonus-IoT-Project-NTUA-2022/README.md

 # IoT Project - Microprocessors Laboratory 2021-22

 **Contributors**
-Alexandros Moiras
+- Alexandros Moiras
-Vasiliki Efthymiou
+- Dimitris Pantelaios
-Dimitris Pantelaios
+-
 ## Description

 This project, developed during the Microprocessors Laboratory course in 2021, is an IoT-based system designed for collecting and processing environmental data.
 The key features include: